doougui/resume/EN-US.md

 ###### Internet IT Technician, Web Development; Santa Catarina, Brazil; Jan 2018 - Dec 2020

+> [CEDUP Diomício Freitas](https://ceduptubarao.com.br/) is a technical school affiliated with the state education system in Santa Catarina, Brazil, which offers a variety of vocational training courses.

 During the course of my three-year program, I gained a comprehensive understanding of computer programming fundamentals, including algorithms.
 With a focus on web development, I acquired knowledge about the workings of the internet, including the Hypertext Transfer Protocol (HTTP).
 Additionally, I received instruction in the utilization of relational databases and other related topics.